 happy couple laughing

 Breakups are never easy, and when pets are involved, the process of ending a relationship can be even more difficult.
-After all, pets don’t just symbolize companionship, but also a shared bond that two people have created together.
+After all, pets don’t just symbolise companionship, but also a shared bond that two people have created together.
 When a breakup happens, deciding what to do with your beloved pets can be one of the most challenging aspects of ending a relationship.
 In this blog post, we’ll look at some of the things to consider when you’re facing the worst part of a breakup: what to do with your pets.

 Breaking Up Is Hard To Do